ShreyasGokhale12/Sentiment-Analysis/README.md

 # Live Sentiment Analysis of Twitter

-6 classifiers - NaiveBayesClassifier , MultinomialNB , BernoulliNB , LogisticRegression , SGDClassifier , LinearSVC are used .The dataset used consists of two text files - one which contains positive MOVIE reviews (positive.txt) and other negative MOVIE reviews (negative.txt) .
+6 classifiers - NaiveBayesClassifier , MultinomialNB , BernoulliNB , LogisticRegression , SGDClassifier , LinearSVC are used .The dataset used to train the model consists of two text files - one which contains positive MOVIE reviews (positive.txt) and other negative MOVIE reviews (negative.txt) .
 All these classifiers were passed in class named 'VoteClassifier' which returns the confidence value .

 This model is saved as sentiment_mod.py